-HSP 211 Spanish Language and Cultures III

-3 Semester Hours

-Continued study of Spanish language and cultures of the Hispanic world.
+HSP 211 Spanish Language and Cultures III Continued study of Spanish language and cultures of the Hispanic world.
 Cultural, conversational and written activities leading to increased proficiency and cross-cultures awareness.

-HSP 212 Spanish Language and Cultures IV

-3 Semester Hours

-Continued study of Spanish language and cultures of the Hispanic world.
-Cultural, conversational and written activities leading to increased proficiency and cross-cultural awareness

-HSP 301 Hispanic Culture Through Cinema

-3 Semester Hours

-The course will explore Spanish and Latin American films by representative directors analyzed within the context of Hispanic culture.
+3 Semester Hours 3 Semester Hours 1-6 Semester Hours 1-6 Semester Hours HSP 212 Spanish Language and Cultures IV Continued study of Spanish language and cultures of the Hispanic world.
+Cultural, conversational and written activities leading to increased proficiency and cross-cultural awareness.
+HSP 301 Hispanic Culture Through Cinema 3 Semester Hours The course will explore Spanish and Latin American films by representative directors analyzed within the context of Hispanic culture.
 Supplemental readings and class discussion will accompany the viewing of each film.
 All films are in Spanish with English subtitles.
 Course conducted in English.

-HSP 491 Research Topics

-1-6 Semester Hours

-An area of study of interest to the student and usually taught on a one one basis between a faculty member and the student.

-HSP 495 Special Topics

-1-6 Semester Hours

-A study of selected topics.
+HSP 311 Advanced Spanish Grammar and Writing 3 Semester Hours Pre-requsite: A grade of C or better (or its equivalent on a placement exam) in HSP 111, 112, 211, 212 Advanced study of Spanish grammar and practice writing in Spanish.
+HSP 411 Spanish Literature and Culture Pre-requsite: A grade of C or better (or its equivalent on a placement exam) in HSP 111, 112, 211, 212 This course introduces students to the study of Spanish-language literature from Spain, Latin America, and the United States.
+It provides opportunities for students to develop proficiency in Spanish, especially in critical reading and writing.
+It also encourages the development of an understanding of and appreciation for the cultures of Spanish-speaking countries.
+Course conducted in Spanish.
+HSP 491 Research Topics An area of study of interest to the student and usually taught on a one one one basis between a faculty member and the student.
+HSP 495 Special Topics A study of selected topics.